The Battle of Fundamentals and Techniques: Desktop Metal Inc. (DM)

 Sponsored

-Additionally, it is important to take into account DM stock ratios, including its price-to-sales ratio, which is 4.21 for the last tewlve months.DM’s price to book ratio for the most recent quarter was 0.94, resulting in an 3.02 price to cash per share for the period.
+As well, it is important to consider DM stock ratios such as price-to-sales, which is currently 4.25.DM’s price to book ratio for the most recent quarter was 0.90, resulting in an 3.05 price to cash per share for the period.

 How does Desktop Metal Inc. (DM) stock rate among analysts?
 Buy, sell, or hold?